Triage

 • Almost all financial violence is a form of imposter fraud.
 Imposter fraud is when a criminal pretends to be someone else in order to steal your money or information.

-• Acting IMMEDIATELY is critical to stop the financial hemorrhaging, and if hoping to recover any money
+• Acting IMMEDIATELY is critical to stop the financial hemorrhaging, and if hoping to recover any money.
+Despite trying to convince them, people victimized may believe that putting a “little more money” could help them get their money back or get what was promised.
+This is called “sunk cost fallacy.”

-• File the IC3 (FBI Report) and then contact your local law enforcement agency, providing them a copy of the report
+• File the IC3 (FBI complaint or report) and then contact your local law enforcement agency, providing them a copy of the report.

 • If your loved one has been the victim of a financial fraud, they will also be at risk of it happening again... and again.
 Triage and intervention tools may help to mitigate that risk of revictimization.